JoshAskew/Tech-Quiz/README.md

 * [Questions](#questions)

 ## Installation
-# If you want the code used to create this profile:
+# If you want the code used to create this application:
 1. **Clone the Repository**:
    Open your terminal and run the following command to clone the repository to your local machine: